Wallet: Metaphorical usage

-There term wallet is also used synecdochically to refer to an individual's overall personal budget.
+The term wallet is also used as a synecdoche to refer to an individual's overall personal budget.
 One of the definitions of "syndecdoche", by Sasse, uses a wallet reference as an example of the meaning of the term ("an abbreviated speech in which the containing vessel is mentioned instead of its contents"), such as when a person holds up their wallet to a person asking for money, while saying "here is $100".
-A wallet is also used as an example in a definition for the related rhetorical device of metonymy ("using a vaguely suggestive, physical object to embody a more general idea"): "If we cannot strike offenders in the heart, let us strike them in the wallet."
+A wallet is also used as an example in a definition for the related rhetorical device of metonymy: "If we cannot strike offenders in the heart, let us strike them in the wallet."